Our volunteers love packing home a few pairs of these sandals ... but where are the best places to buy them?

 Here's your guide to Leon for your visit.

 If you find yourself in Irapuato, ILP volunteers recommend doing your huaraches shopping here, instead of on vacation which is a fun insider tip.
-They mention that they loved the variety and prices found in this little city versus other locations they saw these sandals for sale in.
+They mention that they loved the variety of sizes and styles and prices found in this little city versus other locations they saw these sandals for sale in.

 Don't just travel in Mexico!